-- 1. Gain a variety of experiences & acquire a basic knowledge about the environment & its allied problems - 2.
-Interpret the key components in safe guarding the environment - 3.
-Evolve an individual vision of harmonious interaction with natural world. - 4.
-Appraise the quality of environment in order to create a healthy atmosphere - 5.
-Familiarize with the individual responsibilities towards green revolution
+- 1. Gain a variety of experiences & acquire a basic knowledge about the environment & its allied problems. - 2.
+Interpret the key components in safe guarding the environment. - 3.
+Evolve an individual vision of harmonious interaction with the natural world. - 4.
+Appraise the quality of the environment to create a healthy atmosphere. - 5.
+Familiarize with the individual responsibilities towards green revolution.